Long Term Collaborators

 Dr Hēmi Whaanga is Professor in Te Putahi a Toi / Māori Studies at Massey University, Aotearoa.
 He works on a range of projects centred on the revitalisation and protection of Māori language and knowledge, including digitisation of knowledge.
 He affiliates to Ngāti Kahungunu and Ngāi Tahu.

-Dr Murray Cox is Professor in Computational Biology at Massey University.
-His research group addresses fundamental questions in contemporary genomics: the study of an organism’s entire complement of DNA.
+Dr Murray Cox is the lead researcher at Genomicus Consulting, and previously Professor in Computational Biology at Massey University.
+He addresses fundamental questions in contemporary genomics: the study of an organism’s entire complement of DNA.
 Murray leverages his expertise in computational biology to explore questions at the interface of genomics, computer science and statistics, as well as anthropology and ecology.

-Dr Karyne Rogers is a forensic geochemist at GNS Science.
+Dr Karyne Rogers is a forensic geochemist.
 Her recent research includes forensics, food authentication and traceability, environmental and contamination studies, archaeology and geochemical studies.
 She works as an outreach educator, communicating science to communities.
 Karyne also specializes in museum and heritage studies.

 Other Collaborators